aragon/hack/docs/tutorial.md

 - It will start a development chain you can interact with (it uses `ganache-core`, so it's a full testrpc instance) and prints 10 accounts.
 - It compiles the contracts.
-- It deploy the aragonOS bases (ENS, DAO factory, aragonPM registry).
+- It deploys the aragonOS bases (ENS, DAO factory, aragonPM registry).
 - It deploys an Aragon DAO with apps and development permissions (i.e. everyone can do everything)
-- It build your app font-end.
+- It builds your app front-end.
 Since we're importing Node.js modules in our front-end, we need a build script.
-For this, we opted to use `parcel` because it has zero config, but you can use your favorite bundler.
+For this, we opted to use `parcel` because it has zero-config, but you can use your favorite bundler.
 - It publishes your app to a local aragonPM instance.
-- It installs your app
+- It installs your app.
-- It initialize the app proxy with the parameter we defined in `getInitParams` hook.
+- It initializes the app proxy with the parameter we defined in `getInitParams` hook.
 - It starts the client locally, installing it if it's not cached.

 After running this command a browser tab should pop up with your freshly created DAO, complete with permissions and your local app installed.